Sales

 Sep 16, 2020 6 MIN READ

-Most people outside of the sales and marketing industry often associate the space with the good ‘ol wild west.
+Most people outside of the sales and marketing industry often associate the space with the good ‘ol Wild West.
 The popular belief is with a little charm, a few good connections, and the courage to shoot your shot, a salesperson would be able to close any deal.
 It doesn’t help that the mass media perpetuates this notion.

 Unfortunately, the idea of dueling for a client without any structure is nothing more than a pipe dream.
 Closing a sale is more a journey than it is a boxing match.
 The truth is no amount of luck, charm, and courage can beat a structured sales process.